-In order to assist with cashflow and project delivery SEAI require a staggered confirmation of work completions.
+To assist with cash flow and project delivery SEAI requires a staggered confirmation of work completions.
 This will act to ensure that our payment and inspection processes are ready to assist project delivery.

 Project milestones will be set by the applicant.
-An applicant must outline their 50% and 70% delivery milestone dates within their application the percentages relate to projects completed not value of works.
-All projects need to have a completion date specified at application
+An applicant must outline their 50% and 70% delivery milestone dates within their application the percentages relate to projects completed not the value of works.
+All projects need to have a completion date specified in the application.

 Payments should be requested by the applicant once all project elements-listed under the milestone are delivered.
-SEAI will make interim payments only on fully completed homes which are supported by a published post works BER.
+SEAI will make interim payments only on fully completed homes which are supported by a published post-works BER.

-During the project the applicants must deliver to the milestone dates and SEAI will review progress with applicants at each milestone.
+During the project, the applicants must deliver to the milestone dates and SEAI will review progress with applicants at each milestone.
 This may result in an amended grant offer if the project is unable to meet the milestones.
 Failure to meet milestones will result in SEAI refusing future applications.